Construction Change Order Template 2026

 Approval section

-The approval section is what turns a request into an approved change.
+The approval section is what turns a simple request into an approved, billable change.
+Include:

 1. Client name.